alleyinteractive/action-deploy-to-remote-repository/README.md

 ### `aws-access-key-id`

-Specify the AWS Access Key ID for CodeCommit.
+- Specify the AWS Access Key ID for CodeCommit.
-Required when deploying to a CodeCommit repository.
+- Required when deploying to a CodeCommit repository using the `codecommit://` protocol.

 ### `aws-secret-access-key`

-Specify the AWS Secret Access Key for CodeCommit.
+- Specify the AWS Secret Access Key for CodeCommit.
-Required when deploying to a CodeCommit repository.
+- Required when deploying to a CodeCommit repository using the `codecommit://` protocol.

 ### `aws-default-region`

-Specify the AWS Default Region for CodeCommit.
+- Specify the AWS Default Region for CodeCommit.
-Required when deploying to a CodeCommit repository.
+- Required when deploying to a CodeCommit repository using the `codecommit://` protocol.

 ## Changelog